Friday 6 and Saturday 7 November 2020 | Aerial Function Centre, Sydney

 - Tim Warwick and Eron Chapman on planning a whole school literacy program

-Attending this two-day conference will contribute 13 hours of NESA Registered PD addressing 1.2.2, 1.5.2 and 2.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+For NSW attendees, completing this conference will provide 13 hours of NESA endorsed professional learning addressing 1.2.2, 1.5.2 and 2.2.2 from the Australian Professional Standards for Teachers.

 Attend remotely, no matter where you are